Meeting the Standard

 - The system will flag any participant who is speeding through questions without time for reading, answering the same way for each question, or whose stats show a similar score to random selection.

-If you are in a participation phase, as long as you are answering at least 75 percent of questions, you will fulfill your assessment requirement.
+If you are in a participation phase, as long as you meet the minimum number of quarters indicated, you will fulfill your assessment requirement.
 There is no performance standard for the participation phase.

-If your certificate expires more than five years in the future, you have optional participation years starting in 2020: We encourage you to participate for the learning and SA-CME benefits, but it’s not a requirement.
+If your certificate expires more than five years in the future, you’ll have optional participation years before starting your first assessment cycle.
+We encourage all diplomates to participate for learning and SA-CME benefits, but it’s not required until five years prior to your certificate expiration.